 - Security concerns (like political unrest or other violence)

 - How to get medical care

-Use this tool to find health and safety information for specific countries.
+For more detailed travel information, use this tool to get health and safety tips for specific countries.

 See a doctor before your trip.